 Discover the secrets of Indonesia in this FREE 150+ page scuba dive destination guide.
 Read online or download today and let us inspire your next diving holiday.

-Once you’ve arrived on the island, it’s easy to get around on foot, or a rented bicycle or scooter, as Maratua covers just under 35 square kilometres.
+Thankfully, once you’ve arrived on the island, it’s easy to get around – either on foot, or by rented bicycle or scooter.
 And, with deserted white sand beaches, swaying palms, and crystal clear lagoons waiting to be explored, you’ll likely want to spend plenty of time just wandering around on your own.

 Because so few visitors make the trek to Maratua, the island remains pristine.
 Above water attractions include freshwater caves, a stingless jellyfish lake, and kilometres of virgin rainforest, home to monitor lizards, coconut crabs, kingfishers, flying foxes, and other exciting wildlife.
 A walk through the island’s local villages is equally enriching, revealing the back to nature lifestyle of the indigenous Baju tribe that calls this island home.

 Are you ready to take the plunge into Maratua’s pristine underwater world?

 ZuBlu can help you make the trek!
 Trust our team of experts to guide your adventure from start to finish with updated travel tips and advice vital to planning and preparing for the trip of a lifetime!